 Unconstipated Kids currently offers a few options for out-of-state clients.

 - Virtual Coaching

 - The "PT Compact" allows physical therapists to treat clients in other states belonging to this "PT Compact."
 Clients will be accepted as virtual therapy clients on a case-by-case basis, dependent on specific factors related to complexity of your child's presentation, and feasibility of your child to participate in telehealth services - because it isn't appropriate for everyone!

 - Different situations will be best suitable for different solutions.
 Please watch these videos to hear more about our services directly from Dr Keller, or reach out and email us at email@example.com with specific questions!

 Do I need a doctor's order?

-Texas is a direct access state with limitations.
-This means Unconstipated Kids can independently complete an evaluation and treat for the 10 business days following that eval.
-After those 10 days are up, we will need a signed order from a physician or prescribing provider to continue therapy care.
-A prescribing provider (Nurse practitioner, chiropractor, Medical Doctor, etc) will need to sign it.
-Get a provider referral form here.
+Texas is a direct access state with limitations for both physical therapy and occupational therapy services.
+This means Unconstipated Kids can independently complete an evaluation for both OT and PT services, but afterwards, OT will need a signed referral in order to continue to treat your child, and PT can treat for the 10 business days following that eval prior to needing a signed referral.
+A signed order may come from a physician or prescribing provider to continue therapy care.
+A prescribing provider (Nurse practitioner, chiropractor, dentist, Medical Doctor, etc) will need to sign it.
+Get a provider referral form under "patient center" and look for the "referral form" tab here.